 The middle school should be reading all summer long and writing about the books they choose.
-In addition, the middle school has the requirement to read at least one book on the following topics which will provide an opportunity to have rich discussions in class when school begins.
-They should read more than this one book but one book is required in this subject matter.
-It is still their choice of book.
-Please be sure children in sixth grade and the eighth grades read a book on Ancient EGYPT (but not The Egypt Game, as that will be read in class).
-Students in seventh grade should read a book in the Revolutionary War time frame.
-Mrs. White can answer any question that you might have about an appropriate book to read.
-After they read that one book on this topic, they should read other books, of their choice.
-The requirement to not to read just one book but the requirement is to read one book on this topic and then several other books, of their choice and record it in their summer reading journal.
+In addition, the middle school has the requirement to read one required book Sixth grade will read The Egypt Game by Zilpha Keatley Snyder.
+Seventh grade will read My Brother Sam is Dead by Christopher Collier and James Lincoln Collier.
+Eight grade will read A Long Walk to Water by Linda Sue Park.
+The requirement to not to read just one book but the requirement is to read one required book and then several other books, of their choice and record it in their summer reading journal.

-These are just listed as ideas but the requirement is that your child reads over the summer and the books read are recorded in these story journals in some way.
+The requirement is that your child reads over the summer and the books read are recorded in these story journals in some way.
 They will return these in September and this will be their first grade in September.
 In order for this to be successful, children will need time and books.
 So, please give your child a time to read.
 Is it right before bedtime?
 Is it a quiet time after supper?
 Is it in the car when you are driving?
 Give them access to books.
 The libraries all have a lot of appropriate age level books for your student to read.
 If you have difficulty, feel free to contact me.
 Let students choose the books and let's celebrate the fact that they read over the summer!